ctlenz/CS639-ProjectWebsite/index.md

-## Emotion Detection of Live Video Through Recurrent Neural Networks
+## Emotion Detection of Live Video through a Recurrent Neural Network

 You can use the [editor on GitHub](https://github.com/ctlenz/CS639-ProjectWebsite/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.